-- 1. Measure adherence to the trial protocol including delivery of intervention, training and supervision of volunteers - 2.
-Explore the views of stakeholders about the acceptability of the intervention and trial procedures - 3.
+1. Measure adherence to the trial protocol including delivery of intervention, training and supervision of volunteers

+- 2. Explore the views of stakeholders about the acceptability of the intervention and trial procedures - 3.
 Investigate the appropriateness of the outcome measures - 4.
 Estimate the effect of befriending on the primary and secondary outcomes - 5.
 Estimate the sample size required for a full scale randomised controlled trial - 6.
-Make a preliminary investigation of the cost-effectiveness of the befriending intervention
+Make a preliminary investigation of the cost-effectiveness of the befriending intervention people with ID methods: meet with the individual at least once a week over a six month period.
+They will be given a booklet of local resources.

-Type of trial:

-A pilot, single-blind, randomised, parallel group, multisite trial in people with ID
+Type of trial: A pilot, single-blind, randomised, parallel group, multisite trial in